No9005/mini-moi/README.md

 <br>

 **Mini Moi** will scan your directory and import every blueprint within the folder. <br>
-After the job is finished, the app will delete successfull imported blueprints automatically.
+After the job is done, the app will delete successful imported blueprints automatically.

 <br>

 ## Create a delivery report
-After the data import is done, you can create the report for the next day. <br>
+After the data import is completed, you can create the report for the next day. <br>
 Switch to the `Delivery` tab and click on `Create`.
 The app will fetch the orders and show you a formatted overview of the next day.

 <br>